hduchesn/headless-art/README.md

 To know more about the Jahia Nextjs initiative [read this dedicated page][initiative.md].

+## Prerequisite
 This github repository is one of three in the initiative and corresponds to the next.js app part.
 This app start as a simple [Next.js](https://nextjs.org/) project bootstrapped with [create-next-app].
 Then the jahia team created templates and components to render web pages created, configured and contributed in Jahia.
 This application cannot run alone without its backend content.

+> Please be sur you have an up and running environment before to continue.
-Thus to know more about the setup of this app [read this dedicated page][setup.md].
+> To know more about the setup of this app [read this dedicated page][setup.md].

+To know more about the architecture [read this dedicated page][archi.md]

+## Create a component

 <!--
 ## Getting Started